gotson/komga-website/src/guides/scan-analysis-refresh.md

 ### Media Analysis screen

 You can check all the media for which the analysis did not succeed from the Media Analysis screen.
-You can access it from _Server Settings > Media Analysis_.
+You can access it from _Media Management > Media Analysis_.

 It will show you all books with a status of:
 - Error: Komga could not analyze the book.
 If possible, there will be a comment to describe the error.